Micro Machines 2: Turbo Tournament: Development and release

-Micro Machines 2: Turbo Tournament was released for the Mega Drive in 1994.
+Micro Machines 2: Turbo Tournament was released for the Mega Drive on November 25, 1994.
 The cartridge features a non-volatile memory (NVR) chip that stores lap times and game achievements.
 The game was ported to MS-DOS, Game Gear, Super Nintendo Entertainment System (SNES), and Game Boy.
 An Amiga version was also planned.
 Codemasters handled development for the Game Gear version, which began in September 1994, and the port was released in spring 1995.
 The MS-DOS version was published in North America by GameTek on 31 May 1996.
 The European PC release was by Codemasters in July 1995.
 The SNES and Game Boy versions were published by Ocean Software.

-After over quarter of a million copies sold, an update, called Micro Machines Turbo Tournament '96, was released for the Mega Drive in PAL regions in October 1995, which added tracks, a track editor, and a new soundtrack.
+After over quarter of a million copies sold, an update, called Micro Machines Turbo Tournament '96, was released for the Mega Drive in PAL regions on October 20, 1995, which added tracks, a track editor, and a new soundtrack.
 It was released on J-Cart format, and its NVR chip also stores tracks.
 The track editor had been featured in the PC version of Micro Machines 2: Turbo Tournament, and Williamson explained that it "seemed like an obvious thing to do", and that it was not possible for the original Mega Drive version because the team were going for a Christmas release date.
 He also stated that the USA was a difficult market to compete in.
 The sequel was produced in six months.
 Due to its success, Supersonic was asked to develop Micro Machines Military, released in 1996 for the Mega Drive, which featured military vehicles with weapons.
 Graham returned to develop Micro Machines V3, released in 1997.
 Micro Machines 2: Turbo Tournament was bundled with the original and released for the Game Boy Color in 2000.